MaxThom/mir/book/src/using_mir/device_sdk.md

 *!
 Note: When creating a device by the SDK, the device is automatically set in the `default` namespace and use deviceId for name.*

 You can use `mir device edit weather_dev/default` to interactively edit the device twin.
-Rename it, change its namespace, add labels, etc. The CLI offers many commands to interact with devices.
+Rename it, change its namespace, add labels, etc. Only the Meta, Spec and Properties can be edited.
+Status is reserved for the system or extensions.
+The CLI offers many commands to interact with devices.
 Yours to explore 🛰️.

 ### Device Communication